BenGOsborn/OsbornAI-Website/frontend/articles/containerize-machine-learning-models-with-docker.md

 <br />

-You should see that the image was successfully built.
+You should see that the image was successfully built with the name <i>app</i>.
 If not go back and check that you followed all of the steps correctly.

 <br />